cgarbin/cot6930-natural-language-processing/tensorflow-presentation/README.md

 # TensorFlow introduction for natural language processing

-This is a simple introduction to TensorFlow, with emphasis in natural language processing (NLP) applications.
+This is a simple introduction to TensorFlow, with an emphasis in natural language processing (NLP) applications.

-It is divided in two parts:
+This document is divided into two main sections:

 1. What TensorFlow is
 1. Applying TensorFlow to natural language process (NLP)